Lebanese Communist Party: After the Lebanese Civil War

-The end of the Lebanese Civil War was in sync with the collapse of the Soviet Union.
+The end of the Lebanese Civil War coincided with the collapse of the Soviet Union.
 Two back-to-back congresses saw the exit of Hawi, Mroue and other prominent leaders of the party, which left it in a major crisis.
 The congresses witnessed the election of Farouq Dahrouj as the new secretary-general of the party.
 Hawi returned to the party as head of its national council (formerly the central committee), but later abdicated in the 1998 8th congress, which saw the second election of Dahrouj as secretary general.
 As of 2000, the party leader was Elias Atallah.
 Khaled Hadadi was elected in the 9th Congress in December 2003 as the head of the party.
 Saadallah Mazraani, who was vice general secretary under Dahrouj, remained in the same position under Hadadi.

 On 21 June 2005, George Hawi, a former secretary general of the LCP, was killed by the explosion of a car in Beirut.
 Hawi, a critic of Syria, claimed a few days before his death that Rifaat al-Assad, uncle of Bashar al-Assad, Syria's president, had masterminded the 1977 assassination of Lebanese opposition leader Kamal Jumblatt.
 Allies of Hawi accused pro-Syrian forces in the Lebanese-security apparatus for the assassination. Émile Lahoud, then president of Lebanon, and the Syrian government denied this allegation.
 The assassination occurred two days after Lebanon's 2005 elections. and less than one month after Samir Kassir, a left-wing Lebanese journalist and political figure, was assassinated in another car blast.

 As of 2016, the party was led by Hanna Gharib.